 Understanding flood hazard areas

-SFHAs are considered a Wetland Resource Area under the Massachusetts Wetlands Protection Act and are depicted on Federal Emergency Management (FEMA) Flood Insurance Rate Maps (FIRM) as Zones A, AE, AH, AO, AR, A99, V and VE.
+These hazard areas are considered a Wetland Resource Area under the Massachusetts Wetlands Protection Act.
+They are depicted on Federal Emergency Management Flood Insurance Rate Maps as Zones A, AE, AH, AO, AR, A99, V and VE.

 Changes to flood insurance and maps

 Changes to the Flood Insurance Rate Maps for the City of Boston went into effect on March 16, 2016.

 The Federal Emergency Management Agency (FEMA) has been revising flood maps.
 They’re working to reflect current flood risks in coastal areas nationwide.
 The revisions use historical data and advanced modeling technology.
 The goal is to be more accurate when finding current flood risks.
 The revised maps do not account for future flooding risks.
 The official map of a community and its flood hazards is known as a Flood Insurance Rate Map.

 The revised maps provide more information about flood risks for new and existing developments.
 Boston adopts these maps so property owners can qualify to buy and keep federally subsidized flood insurance.
 This insurance is bought through the National Flood Insurance Program.
 The City is also eligible to receive federal disaster aid in the case of a flood emergency.